Skip to content

 typescript

-import { MemoryRunner } from '../src/memory/memory_runner.js';
+import { Stimulus } from '../src/stimulus/stimulus.js';

-const interaction = new Interaction(model, "You are a helpful assistant with memory.");
+const interaction = new Interaction(model, memoryStimulus);

-interaction.addStimulus(new Stimulus("Remember that I prefer detailed explanations."));
+content: 'Remember that I prefer detailed explanations.'

-const response = await memoryRunner.execute(interaction);
+const response = await interaction.streamText();

 With Evaluation Package